Interview with Arthur Hulyer

 CJ: Did you get caught by searchlights or night fighters?

 AH: We got [unclear] virtually, I remember going to the Frisian Islands virtually.
 I never liked the night flying really on operations really.
-You see, the difference between daylight and night flying is the fact that, you know, they showed up, on night flights, they put up a barrage and they always put up the barrage and you see all this stuff come up in front of you and you, and it’s all exploding, and you think you got to fly through them, which you got to, really, you can’t keep altering course all the time.
-Remember now, I not flying in what I was trained for, I’m not flying as a navigator, I’m flying now as a Second Dickey, there’s Bill there and me here, virtually and trying to avoid this stuff, you see, when you’re trying to avoid the flak, really, the navigator, who’s doing the navigating, he’s not happy about altering course all the time, here you are weaving all over the sky, there’s flak coming up and all the rest of it, and hear the splinters [unclear] the fuselage and the fuselage is only kind of fabric and the Halifax even, you see, well, that stuff used to come through, you know, weren’t very happy but you lived on your nerves all the time.
+You see, the difference between daylights and night flying is the fact that, you know, they showed up, on night flights, they put up a barrage and they always put up the barrage and you see all this stuff come up in front of you and you, and it’s all exploding, and you think you got to fly through that, which you got to, really, you can’t keep altering course all the time.
+Remember now, I’m not flying in what I was trained for, I’m not flying as a navigator, I’m flying now as a Second Dickey, there’s Bill there and me here, virtually and trying to avoid this stuff, you see, when you’re trying to avoid the flak, really, the navigator, who’s doing the navigating, he’s not happy about it, is he, altering course all the time, here you are weaving all over the sky, there’s flak coming up and all the rest of it, and you hear the splinters [unclear] the fuselage and the fuselage is only kind of fabric and the Halifax even, you see, well, that stuff used to come through, you know, weren’t very happy but you lived on your nerves all the time.
 Anyway, we had to do it, and get on with it, best we could.
 I’m going to try and take my mind back now to the war years in the RAF.
-See, you go down to a briefing and you don’t know what your target is, they put the sheet up on the, in the front there and you listen there and talk, all jolly but was a horrible business, isn’t it?
+See, you go down to a briefing and you don’t know what your target is, they put the sheet up on the, in the front there and you listen there and talk, all jolly.
+War was a horrible business, isn’t it?

 CJ: So, were some targets less popular than others?

-AH: Well, you didn’t get a choice actually, you decided by, [unclear] who’s the [laughs], I’m trying to think of the chap that was in charge of Bomber Command
+AH: Well, you didn’t get a choice actually, you decided by, [unclear] who’s the [laughs], I’m trying to think of the chap that was in charge of Bomber Command.

 CJ: Harris?

-CJ: Arthur
+CJ: Arthur.

-AH: Bomber Harris, the targets are sorted out and they got to be done cause really, you’re supporting the army [unclear] when the war was coming to a close it was army support we did, yeah.
-I can look back now and see that flak how it used to come up, got to go through that, you know, but that was a job that we had to do, that’s what we was trained for.
-But looking back over my life, I’ve been lucky, I mean, by the, I mean, you never thought, you thought you were gonna die in Bomber Command, most of us did, you know, and we had that kind of thing, they won’t get us, you know , they won’t get us.
+AH: Bomber Harris, the targets are sorted out and they got to be done ‘cause really, you’re supporting the army [unclear] when the war was coming to a close it was army support we did, yeah.
+I can look back now and see that flak how it used to come up, and you think, got to go through that, you know, but that was a job that we had to do, that’s what we was trained for.
+But looking back over my life, I’ve been lucky, I mean, by the, I mean, you never thought, you thought you were gonna die in Bomber Command, most of us did, you know, and we had that kind of thing, they won’t get us, you know, they won’t get us.
 I’d like to tell you a bit more about the RAF really because it’s part of my life, my youth and I was lucky to get away, coming out unharmed.
 That is why I chose, I mean, there must have been a lot of awful deaths really you know, because if you were on one of those aircraft actually, you actually didn’t get away with it, you got shot down and when you look at the losses, fifty thousand, I think on Bomber Command there was a hundred and twenty thousand at the peak of the war and we lost fifty thousand aircrew, which was a lot of people, isn’t it?
 I mean you, well you, I don’t know what, I mean, other campaigns didn’t have that kind of losses, did they?
-Fifty thousand is a hell of a lot and then there was this question that held out you head virtually, LMF, Lack of Moral Fibre, you know that, don’t you?
-Yeah, and if you start complaining then you find that, you know, that was a shocking thing to do, I mean, perhaps chaps were scared, no doubt about it, I mean, LMF could have been dealt with differently, you see
+Fifty thousand is a hell of a lot and then there was this question another thing that held over your head virtually, LMF, Lack of Moral Fibre, you know that, don’t you?
+Yeah, and if you start complaining then you find that, you know, that was a shocking thing to do, I mean, perhaps chaps were scared, no doubt about it, I mean, LMF could have been dealt with differently, you see.

 CJ: So if somebody was defined as Lack of Moral Fibre, what happened?
 What happened to them?
-Presumably it was
+Presumably it was⸻

 AH: Well, they were just taken off the squadron.
 They were afraid that it would spread, you see, quite easily people start.
 I never saw that much of that, really, LMF, I never saw it really, on our squadron nobody was LMF but you know, they used to strip you, on the parade, they used to strip the buttons off your uniform.